akaabdullahmateen/roadmap/stylesheet/concepts/index.md

 ### Rulesets

 The ruleset (or rule) is a structure formed by adding a declaration block after a selectors list.
 The selectors list is one ore more selectors separated by comma.
 Whitespace around selectors is ignored, however whitespace between simple selectors in a compound selector has semantic meaning.
-If any single selector in a selectors list is invalid, the entire selectors list, and therefore the ruleset, is invalid.
+If any single selector in a selectors list is invalid, the entire selectors list, and therefore the ruleset itself, is invalid.

 The declaration block is a list of declarations separated by semicolons and delimited by an opening brace and a closing brace.
 The last declaration is not required to be terminated by a semicolon, though it is good practice to do it.
 Whitespaces before, between, and after properties and values are ignored.
 Both properties and values are case-insensitive.
 If a value is not valid for its associated property, the entire declaration is invalid.